Mouse Hunt: Box office

 The film was a box-office success, partially due to its release during the Christmas and New Year's holiday period.
-It grossed $6,062,922 in its opening weekend, averaging $2,817 from 2,152 theaters.
+It grossed $6,062,922 in its opening weekend, averaging $2,817 from 2,152 theaters and ranking #4 behind Titanic, Tomorrow Never Dies and Scream 2.
 In its second weekend, it stayed at #4 and increased by 60 percent, making $9,702,770, averaging $4,428 from 2,191 theaters, and bringing its 10-day gross to $21,505,569.
 In its third weekend, it once again stayed at #4 and dropped by only 13 percent, making $8,418,001, averaging $3,804 from 2,213 theaters, and bringing its 17-day gross to $40,021,527.
 It closed on July 1, 1998, with a final gross of $61,917,389 in the North American market and $60,500,000 in other territories for a worldwide total of $122,417,389.

 Critical response

 Mouse Hunt received mixed reviews from film critics.
-Rotten Tomatoes reports that 50% of 36 critics had given the film a positive review.
+Rotten Tomatoes reports that 50% of 38 critics had given the film a positive review.
 The critics consensus reads: "Even with some vivaciously archaic mugging from its two leads, Mouse Hunt gets trapped under the weight of its excessive slapstick antics."
 On Metacritic, the film has a score of 54 out of 100 based on reviews from 21 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave the film a negative review in December 1997, calling it "not very funny, and maybe couldn't have been very funny no matter what, because the pieces for comedy are not in place...
 A comedy that hasn't assigned sympathy to some characters and made others hateful cannot expect to get many laughs, because the audience doesn't know who to laugh at, or with."
 His colleague Gene Siskel disagreed and liked the film.

 In her review, Janet Maslin of The New York Times declared it "the family film least insulting to its audience's intelligence this season", adding that it "has some grown-up appeal along with enough mouse mischief to have children giggling."
 Maslin noted that "the violence is good-humored and non-scary, but there are a couple of absolutely needless sexual references."
 Lisa Alspector of the Chicago Reader had a negative view of the wide age range appeal, calling it a "desperately all-ages movie [that] just emphasizes its banality by throwing money and effort into effects and production design at the expense of pacing."
 Ken Fox of TV Guide considered the cinematography of the film to be a "technical marvel", adding that "the many chases through rooms, under floors and behind walls — including one very scary encounter with a nail-gun — are all done to jaw-dropping, state-of-the-art perfection."